mittasau/PythonLearning/README.md

         Can you guess what would happen if we were to assign c a value of 1 instead?

         Why would this be a problem?
 Can you think of a way to avoid it?

+D4E1   Write a class for cars.
+Create two new cars called carA and carB.
+Set carA to be a black sedan worth $50000 with a name of Ford, and car2 to be        a red truck named Jeep worth $10000

+D4E2 Write a Python class to reverse a string by words

+        Input string : 'hello ATS'
+        Expected Output : 'ATS hello'

+D4E3
+    Create a set a which contains the first four positive integers and a set b which contains the first four odd positive integers.

+    Create a set c which combines all the numbers which are in a or b (or both).

+    Create a set d which contains all the numbers in a but not in b.

+    Create a set e which contains all the numbers in b but not in a.

+    Create a set f which contains all the numbers which are both in a and in b.

+    Create a set g which contains all the numbers which are either in a or in b but not in both.

+    Print the number of elements in c.

+D4E4  Create a dict directory which stores telephone numbers (as string values), and populate it with these key-value pairs:

+        Name

+        Telephone number

+        Jane Doe

+        +27 555 5367

+        John Smith

+        +27 555 6254

+        Bob Stone

+        +27 555 5689

+        Change Jane’s number to +27 555 1024

+        Add a new entry for a person called Anna Cooper with the phone number +27 555 3237

+        Print Bob’s number.

+        Print Bob’s number in such a way that None would be printed if Bob’s name were not in the dictionary.

+        Print all the keys.
+The format is unimportant, as long as they’re all visible.

+        Print all the values.

+D5E1 Sort a tuple of tuples by 2nd item

+    tuple1 = (('a', 23),('b', 37),('c', 11), ('d',29))

+    Expected output:

+    (('c', 11), ('a', 23), ('d', 29), ('b', 37))

+D5E2
+    Create a tuple a which contains the first four positive integers and a tuple b which contains the next four positive integers.

+    Create a tuple c which combines all the numbers from a and b in any order.

+    Create a tuple d which is a sorted copy of c.

+    Print the third element of d.

+    Print the last three elements of d without using its length.

+    Print the length of d.

+D5E3  Print an alphabetically sorted list of all functions in the numpy module, which contain the word find.